Artwork Page for The Lovers

 James Tissot lived in London in 1871–82 where he established a reputation as painter of elegantly dressed women in modern, fashionable settings.
 This painting, made at the beginning of his London period, was designed to appeal to Victorian audiences who enjoyed art that hinted at narrative.
 Here, a young couple enters an upholstered interior, leaving a sunlit garden.
 The woman’s gesture suggests contemplation; might she be considering a proposal made by the man who follows closely behind her?
 Their exchange, ultimately, remains mysterious.

-Oil painting of a woman and man with light skin tones standing on the threshold of an open French door, lush manicured gardens behind them.
+A vertically oriented oil painting depicts a woman and man with light skin tones standing on the threshold of an open French door, lush manicured gardens behind them.
 The woman, wearing a dress that rounds at the hips and flares at the bottom, clasps her hands in front of her, pointer fingers pressed to her bottom lip.
-The man wears a tailored suit and stands close behind her, eyes turned down towards the back of her head.
+The man wears a tailored suit and stands close behind her, eyes turned down toward the back of her head.

 1872